 - Have even lighting (avoid hot spot/shadow areas if possible).

 The most important thing about photoanalysis software is the quality of images that are used for the analysis.
 Image Acquisition – The better the images, the better the results.
 Develop a sampling strategy.
 Taking images is like taking samples for sieving or other tests.
 The results must statistically represent the product as a whole.
 To adequately compensate for rockpile segregation and heterogeneity, each image must contain a sufficient number of fragments, and the results from dozens of images per blast must be merged and averaged.
 Accurate estimation of larger blocks in particular requires merged data because of the scarcity of such blocks.
 High-fidelity, high-speed automatic edge detection is essential – methods that rely on tracing or manual editing are incapable of processing sufficient data and so are prone to large sampling errors.

 - Fill the field of view with fragmented rock, preferably at least 200 particles.

 - Include all sizes.
-No single block should occupy more than 20% of the width of image.
-For improved resolution of fines, use WipFrag's zoom-merge capability to combine images at different scales of magnification.
+No single block should occupy more than 20% of the width of the image.
+For improved resolution of fines, use WipFrag’s zoom-merge capability to combine images at different scales of magnification.